Detecting lung cancer earlier for a better chance of treatment success

 People with an increased risk of developing lung cancer may include those who:

-- are over 50 years old (more than 8 in 10 lung cancer cases occur in the over 60s).
+- are over 50 years old (more than 8 in 10 lung cancer cases occur in the over 60s, but can occur at younger ages).

 The link between tobacco and cancer was established more than 50 years ago.
 Current research shows that smokers are 15 times more likely to die from lung cancer than people who have never smoked.
 Smoking causes almost 90 percent of lung cancer deaths.